MULTI-PSYCH/PRiSMED

 PRiSMED: Predicting health and socioeconomic outcomes in patients with common psychiatric disorders

-Depression, social anxiety disorder, panic disorder, and obsessive-compulsive disorder are common mental disorders with a combined point prevalence of 15%.
-Almost 50% of diagnoses leading to sick-leave in Sweden are psychiatric and their share is increasing.
-Cognitive behavior therapy (CBT) is first-line treatment for these conditions.
-Yet, 30-60% of patients will not respond to CBT.
-Coupled with advanced modeling, we could augment precision psychiatry allowing for tailored intervention and cost-effective resource use.
+Depression, social anxiety disorder, panic disorder, and obsessive-compulsive disorder are prevalent mental health conditions, collectively affecting approximately 15% of the population at any given time.
+In Sweden, nearly 50% of sick leave diagnoses are related to psychiatric conditions, and this proportion continues to rise.
+Cognitive Behavioral Therapy (CBT) is the first-line treatment for these disorders; however, 30-60% of patients do not respond to CBT.
+By integrating advanced modeling techniques, we can enhance precision psychiatry, enabling tailored interventions and more cost-effective resource utilization.

-The project main purpose is improved outcome prediction for common mental disorders in routine clinical care.
-We will build prediction models for both clinical CBT outcomes (e.g., remission) and long-term outcomes (e.g., poverty) using multimodal data on 5,000 genotyped and register-linked patients treated with CBT – the hitherto largest data collection of its kind.
+The primary goal of this project is to improve outcome prediction for common mental disorders in routine clinical care.
+We will develop prediction models for both clinical CBT outcomes (e.g., remission) and long-term outcomes (e.g., socioeconomic status) using multimodal data from 5,000 genotyped and register-linked patients treated with CBT—the largest data collection of its kind to date.

 People involved in the project

 John Wallert, psychologist, associate professor, Karolinska Institutet (KI).
 Role: PI.
 Christian Rück, psychiatrist, Professor, Research group leader, KI.
 Role: co-PI, patient expertise, study design.
-Olly Kravchenko, PhD student, Role: data management and modelling.
+Björn Bråstad, amanuens, clinical psychologist in training.
+Role: data management.
+Fredrik Johansson, PhD.
+Role: Statistical modelling and study design.
+Olly Kravchenko, PhD student.
+Role: data management and modelling.
 Lorena Fernández de la Cruz, Associate Professor, KI.
 Role: patient risk factors and outcomes.
 David Mataix-Cols, psychologist, Professor, KI.
 Role: patient expertise, study design.
 James Crowley, Associate Professor, University of North Carolina – Chapel Hill (UNC-CH, USA), affiliated to KI.
 Role: Expert in genetics.
 Magnus Boman, Professor, KTH Royal Institute of Technology.
 Role: AI expertise.
 Evelyn Andersson, PhD.
 Role: CBT and patient knowledge.
 Viktor Kaldo, psychologist, Professor, Linneaus University, group leader, KI, senior advisor Internet Psychiatry Unit.
 Role: CBT expertise, Clinic facilitator.
 Cecilia Magnusson, Professor, KI, Director of the Centre for Epidemiology and Community Medicine.
 Role: epidemiology expertise, supervising register linkage.
 Patrick F Sullivan, Professor, KI and UNC-CH (USA), Founder and lead PI of the Psychiatric Genomics Consortium, KI Psychiatric Genomics Institute.
 Role: genetics/supervision.
 Julia Boberg, psychologist, PhD student.
 Roles: CBT and patient knowledge, data handling.
 Kirk Geale, health economist, MSc, Umeå University.
 Role: health economist involved in the planning of Aim 3.
-Niklas Juth, PhD, senior lecturer, Stockholm Centre for Healthcare Ethics, KI.
+Manne Sjöstrand, psychiatrist.
 Role: medical ethics expertise.

 Group members involved in the project